jakunut453/AirportInfo-CommandLine/README.md

 ## Running the application
 Once Node is setup install the required packages by running `npm install` which installs all the packages mentioned in the `package.json` file.

+The application can then be run by running the command

+    node myapp.js -s --Country Germany --Number 4

+The above command searches for airports in Germany and retreives the first 4 results.

+The flags are explained below.

+The following flags are used for searching. the search parameter must follow the flag as shown in the example.
+* `--AirportID`
+* `--Name`